 Dabakan is a conical drum among the Maguindanaon and the Maranao.
-The Dabakan is a single headed goblet shaped drum with animal hide stretched on the top.
+The Dabakan is a single-headed goblet-shaped drum with animal hide stretched on the top.

 During a performance, the position of the Dabakan is to the right of the kulintang player, near the end of its frame.
-Traditionally, it is considered as a masculine instrument by the Maranao but a feminine instrument by the Maguindanao.
+Traditionally, it is considered a masculine instrument by the Maranao but a feminine instrument by the Maguindanao.